OhadR/Google-Authenticator-Sample/README.md

-This project is a xxx POC,
+This project is a demo project of how to connect Spring-Security with 2-factor-authentication (2FA / MFA) such as Google Authenticator.

 Make it work
 ------------
 * Deploy the WAR on a servlet container, e.g. tomcat.
+* this demo app works in front of MySQL server (repository layer)
-* Browse http://localhost:8080/oauth2-client/hello.
-The client needs a login by itsealf: admin/admin (Spring Security expects your client web-app to have its own credentials).
+* Browse http://localhost:8089/secure/hello.
+The client needs a login, but first it has to register.
-* client should access the resource using the access-token, and print a message.
+* client should access the resource, and print a message.

 How to run?
 -----------